joshbegley/nyt-latest/README.md

 **Greg Clarke, England’s F.A.
 Chief, Quits After Disastrous Testimony**\
-`In comments to a parliamentary committee, the chairman of England’s soccer association spoke in stereotypes about Blacks, Asians, girls and others.
+`In comments to a parliamentary committee, the chairman of England’s soccer association spoke in stereotypes about Black and Asian people, girls and others.
 By the end of the day, he had resigned.`\
 https://nytimes.com/2020/11/10/sports/soccer/greg-clarke-england-FA.html?searchResultPosition=1

 **Ariana Grande, a Pop Star for the Post-Pop Star Age**\